KokelSan/KokelSan/README.md

 <br>

 ## Soft skills 💡
-- Project management : notions in development life cycle (V, W, iterative, spiral, waterfall, Agile & Scrum)
+- Eager to learn and discover new technologies
+- Attentive, communicative and objective
-- Experience in team leader positions and budget control
+- Experience in team leader positions, budget control and project management
 - Happy and comfortable both in team work and autonomy
-- Attentive and communicative
-- I love humor and irony

 <br>